Back to School: 6 Ways Communities Can Help Parents and Kids Succeed

 “The best inheritance a parent can give his children is a few minutes of his time each day,” said chemist and author O.A.
 Battista.

 This simple statement communicates a powerful truth about the welfare of children—that parental involvement makes a world of difference.
-We tend to know this instinctively, but it’s good to be reminded from time to time.
-And it’s crucial to learn new ways to give parents the tools they need to succeed with parenting their kids.

 “As a community leader and family life educator, I work with families often,” says Joyce Mayberry, vice president of family for the Georgia Center for Opportunity.
 “With all of those interactions, you begin to notice consistencies.
 One that I notice across all demographics is that the youth who have parents involved in their lives are successful in almost every aspect.”

 With that being said, it’s necessary to define what “parent involvement” actually means.
-The National Parent Teacher Association defines “parent involvement” as the participation of parents in every facet of children’s education and development, from birth to adulthood, recognizing that parents are the primary influence in children’s lives.
+The National Parent Teacher Association (PTA) defines parent involvement as the participation of parents in every facet of children’s education and development, from birth to adulthood, recognizing that parents are the primary influence in children’s lives.

-Studies have shown that parent involvement has a significant impact on a child’s academic success, behavior, and overall well-being.
+Studies have shown that parents’ engagement has a significant and holistic impact on children.
+It improves everything from academic success to behavior and overall well-being.
 According to the National PTA, when parents are involved, their children are more likely to:

 • Earn higher grades and test scores